davidmerfield/Blot-theme-engine/README.md

 **How does it work?**

-It takes a directory of files, creates *templates* from files inside, stores them as a *theme*, then exposes Express middleware for routing requests and rendering the templates.
+It creates *templates* from files inside a directory, stores them as a *theme*, then exposes Express middleware for routing requests and rendering the templates.

 **Example**